Materialist feminism: History

-The term materialist feminism emerged in the late 1970s and is associated with key thinkers, such as Rosemary Hennessy, Stevi Jackson and Christine Delphy.
+The term materialist feminism emerged in the late 1970s and is associated with key thinkers such as Christine Delphy, Colette Guillaumin, Nicole-Claude Mathieu, and Monique Wittig.

 Rosemary Hennessy traces the history of materialist feminism in the work of British and French feminists who preferred the term materialist feminism to Marxist feminism.
 In their view, Marxism had to be altered to be able to explain the sexual division of labor.
 Marxism was inadequate to the task because of its class bias and focus on production.
-Feminism was also problematic due to its essentialist and idealist concept of woman.
+Feminism was also problematic due to its essentialist concept of woman.
 Material feminism then emerged as a positive substitute to both Marxism and feminism and pointed out the unequal distribution of social resources.

-Material feminism partly originated from the work of French feminists, particularly Christine Delphy.
-At the time of the coining of the term, Delphy was actually criticized by other feminists.
-Since Materialist feminism was so close to Marxism, but did not actually submit to Marxist text; many other's saw this branch as unnecessary due to not being Marxist enough.
-However, after the 1980s, most modern feminism began to branch away from focusing on physical oppression and instead started to focus more on the language of oppression.
-Delphy believed that there were two modes of production in our society: industrial and domestic.
-The first mode allows for capitalist exploitation while the second allows for familial and patriarchal exploitation.
-She argued that materialism is the only theory of history that views oppression as a basic reality of women's lives.
-Delphy states that this is why women and all oppressed groups need materialism to investigate their situation.
-For Delphy, "to start from oppression defines a materialist approach, oppression is a materialist concept".
-She states that the domestic mode of production was the site of patriarchal exploitation and the material basis of the oppression of women.
-Delphy further argued that marriage is a labor contract that gives men the right to exploit women.

 The Grand Domestic Revolution by Dolores Hayden is a reference.
 Hayden describes material feminism at that time as reconceptualizing the relationship between the private household space and public space by presenting collective options to take the "burden" off women in regard to housework, cooking, and other traditional female domestic jobs.
+Margaret Benston presents a similar sentiment in her 1969 article, “The Political Economy of Women’s Liberation,” stating that the material basis for discrimination against women will be gone when household work is moved from the private to the public sector.
+However, Benston argues that without actual freedom from housework, it is likely impossible for true equality to exist in job opportunity.
+A change to communal eating places, she argues, may simply mean that women are moved from a home kitchen to a communal one, not truly freeing them from the burden of domestic labor.

+As feminism became postfeminism, the notion of femininity was "problematized, rather than taken as a given", says Stevi Jackson.
+The cultural turn of the 1990s aimed to push the boundaries of what the category of "woman" was.
+Feminists then began to focus on the language of oppression, and materialist feminism lost its prominence.

-Relationship to Marxist feminism
+Relation to Marxist feminism

 Marxist feminism is focused on investigating and explaining the ways in which women are oppressed through systems of capitalism and private property.
 As stated previously, materialist feminism was developed as an improvement upon Marxism, as it was felt that Marxist feminism failed to address division of labor, especially in the household.
 The current concept has its roots in socialist and Marxist feminism; Rosemary Hennessy and Chrys Ingraham, who are editors of Materialist Feminism: A Reader in Class, Difference, and Women's Lives, describe material feminism as the "conjuncture of several discourses—historical materialism, Marxist and radical feminism, as well as postmodernist and psychoanalytic theories of meaning and subjectivity".